stronnag/bbl2kml/README.md

     	Optional mission file name
   -rssi
     	Set RSSI view as default
+  -split-time int
+    	[OTX] Time(s) determining log split, 0 disables (default 120)

+flightlog2kml 0.8.4, commit: 0adaefb / 2021-01-09
 ```

 Multiple logs (with multiple indices) may be given.
 A KML/Z will be generated for each file / index.

-The output file is named from the base name of the Blackbox log file, appended with the index number and `.kml` or `.kmz` as appropriate.
+The output file is named from the base name of the source log file, appended with the index number and `.kml` or `.kmz` as appropriate.
 For example:

 ```
-$ ./bbl2kml LOG00044.TXT
+$ flightlog2kml LOG00044.TXT
 Log      : LOG00044.TXT / 1
 Flight   : "Model" on 2020-04-12T14:24:01.410+03:00
 Firmware : INAV 2.4.0 (bcd4caef9) MATEKF722 of Feb 11 2020 22:48:59